Where will Donegal v Armagh be won and lost?

 For Donegal to get back to being regarded as genuine All-Ireland contenders, they need McHugh to get back to the kind of rampaging form which saw him spearhead their running game.

-McGeeney will be aware of that too and may delegate a half-forward such as Jemar Hall to shadow McHugh - perhaps having to sacrifice his own attacking instincts in the process - as the Donegal man attempts his regular changes upfield from wing-back.
+McGeeney will be aware of that too and may delegate a half-forward such as Jemar Hall to shadow McHugh - perhaps having to sacrifice his own attacking instincts in the process - as the Donegal man attempts his regular charges upfield from wing-back.

 In terms of what Donegal will need to do, needless to say, restricting Rian O'Neill, or at least managing some semblance of damage limitation in that regard, must be top of their list.